Getting an account

 - A home directory with a default quota of 50G.
 This is not backed up unless your PI has purchased home directory space.
 If that is the case, then the quota policies are set by the PI working with CHPC.

 - Subscription to CHPC-managed email lists.
 All accounts will be subscribed to the firstname.lastname@example.org list, where we post outages, news, and other information pertinent to the research computing community on campus.

-- Access to the CHPC issue tracking system (JIRA).
+- Access to the CHPC issue tracking system (service-now).